erictarrbelmont/TSPedal/README.md

 # TSPedal
-Repository for Audio Circuit Modeling Workshop, February 6-7, 2021.
+Repository for the Audio Circuit Modeling Workshop, February 6-7, 2021.

 Video recordings of the livestream: https://www.patreon.com/hackaudio